dydxopsdao/v4-documentation/pages/networks/network1/genesis/starting_the_network.md

 ***By using, recording, referencing, or downloading (i.e., any “action”) any information contained on this page or in any dYdX Operations Services Ltd. ("dYdX Operations subDAO") database, you hereby and thereby agree to the [dYdX Chain Docs Terms of Use](../../../terms_and_policies/terms_of_use) governing such information, and you agree that such action establishes a binding agreement between you and dYdX Operations subDAO.***

-## Download `genesis.json`
+## Downloading `genesis.json`

 After the `gentx` collection process is complete, the dYdX Operations subDAO team will announce in the `#ext-dydx-v4-validators-updates` channel that the finalized `genesis.json` file is ready for download.

 Download `genesis.json` file into `$HOME/.dydxprotocol`, replacing the previous `genesis.json` file: